danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 For the first prototype, the main accent was to make it work at least on simple examples, and it, in fact, did work on them.
 Top-level functions with argument labels worked correctly, with an exception for functions with variadic arguments, as the needed treatment was not added.
 Interaction with parameter modifiers (`noinline, crossinline`) was fine, no additional problems were noted.
 Some basic tests were introduced to the test sets (`fir/analysis-tests/testData/resolve/argumentLabel`).
 The already present tests without the usage of argument labels were not affected.
 Additional attention to this prototype was not given.

 For the second prototype, more in-depth testing was concluded, although the commited test set wasn't changed much yet.
 (Most of the files are still present as local):
-1. Regular behaviour on top level functions, with some arguments having parameter modifiers has been checked, and everything (including variadic arguments) worked.
+1. Regular behaviour on top level functions, with some arguments having parameter modifiers has been checked, and everything (including variadic arguments) worked correctly.
-2. Class methods
+2. Regular behaviour on class methods was checked, with methods having different visibility and various parameter modifiers.
+It also worked correctly.
 3. Constructors and callable objects
 4. Overrides
 5. Non-unique names
+6. Trailing lambdas.
-6. Separate compilation
+7. Separate compilation

 #### Benchmarks